Top attacks against M365

 5. Phishing leading to malware being deployed with the organisation –>

 Malware passed on to the supply chain, leading to business being the source of supply chain compromise of other organisations.
-Supply chain attack leading to complex legal problems, business disruption, loss of customers, etc

 Likelihood: HIGH